 6Squier Affinity Series Jazzmaster HH

-The Squier Affinity Series Jazzmaster HH is a stripped-down rendition of a vintage-spec’ed Jazzmaster.
-It sacrifices configurability for simplicity, aggression and affordability.
-What you’re left with may not be what purists expect, but if you’re into the classic offset shape and need a snarling guitar for under $200, this is a solid choice.
+The Squier Affinity Series Jazzmaster HH is a streamlined rendition of a vintage-spec’ed Jazzmaster.
+It sacrifices the configurability found on a traditional Jazzmaster for pure simplicity, aggression and affordability.
+What you’re left with may not be what purists expect, but if you’re into the classic offset shape and need a snarling guitar for under $200 then look no further.

 - Classic, timeless appearance with an alder body

 - Dual humbuckers for fat and hot tones

 This simplified Jazzmaster is a great starter guitar for punk, indie rock, grunge and other garage-infused genres.
 There’s no fiddling with an original Jazzmaster’s rhythm/lead circuit and floating tremolo system here.
 Instead there’s a three-way pickup selector switch, master volume and tone dials and a hardtail bridge to ensure grab-and-go convenience.

 The model’s other appointments also represent a break from tradition.
 Two surprisingly hot in-house humbuckers aren’t the most refined pickups around, yet they provide the requisite growl for rock and punk.
 A satin-finished C-shaped maple neck and a 12-inch-radius rosewood fretboard make it more a modern and progressive instrument.

 A true blue-collar workhorse, the Fender Telecaster has been a mainstay in popular cultural since its invention.
 With Squier’s Affinity Series Telecaster this solid guitar ensures that anybody can get their hands on a timeless design, no matter what their budget is.

 The Squier Affinity Series Telecaster is one of the best bang-for-buck instruments available today, coming in just shy of $200 dollars and not skimping on any standard Tele features.